aborelis/ASN-Label-Generator/README.md

 # Getting started

-You'll need Python 3 on your system.

-To install all dependencies use

-`` pip install -r requirements.txt ``

-# Usage
+## Usage

 This tool is hightly flexible, almost all parameters can be controlled from the command line.

 Other Avery (or competitor's) label sizes can be added to `labelInfo` in `AveryLabels.py`.

+You can install Python all dependencies yourself or use Docker.

 ```